 - Slow development of the baby while in the womb

 - Premature birth

 - Birth defects and abnormalities, particularly in the face, neck, and ears

 - Acquisition of childhood ALL or acute lymphoblastic leukemia

-Aside from paint fumes, exposure to lead-based paint is also a real concern, especially if the home is old and was built in 1978 or earlier.
-The use of lead in paint was very prevalent back then, and there is a big chance that this type of paint was used for any old house constructed within that time frame.
+Aside from fumes, exposure to lead is also a real concern, especially if the home is old and was built in 1978 or earlier.
+The use of lead was very prevalent back then, and there is a big chance that this type was used for any old house constructed within that time frame.

-It is normal to strip down, scrape, or sand old paint before painting the room with another color, but if there is a chance of lead being present in the paint used, testing must be done first before doing so.
-These activities will create plenty of dust, which can be toxic if lead is present.s
+It is normal to strip down, scrape, or sand old walls before painting the room with another color, but if there is a chance of lead being present, testing must be done first before doing so.
+These activities will create plenty of dust, which can be toxic if lead is presents.

-While lead-based paint will hardly pose any health issues if it is still in good condition, it becomes dangerous when there are signs of damage on the paint itself.
-This damaged paint can result in the creation of toxic lead dust or chips that cannot be seen nor smelled and is dangerous when inhaled.
+While it will hardly pose any health issues if it is still in good condition, it becomes dangerous when there are signs of damage on the wall itself.
+This damaged part can result in the creation of toxic lead dust or chips that cannot be seen nor smelled and is dangerous when inhaled.
 And with prolonged exposure, this can lead to lead poisoning that may result in death.